What Does an IT Auditor Do? Career Path & Cybersecurity Focus

 • Experience with an auditing tool such as Audit Command Language (ACL) or an audit documentation application

-Beyond these basics, recruiters prefer candidates with relevant work experience such as an internship or a few years in an entry-level technology role, and industry-recognized certifications such as ISACA’s Certified Information Systems Auditor (CISA) or Certified Information Systems Manager (CISM).
+Recruiters often prefer candidates with relevant work experience such as an internship or a few years in an entry-level technology role, and industry-recognized certifications such as ISACA’s Certified Information Systems Auditor (CISA) or Certified Information Security Manager (CISM).

-Professional development organizations are a great way to learn about IT environments, auditing tools, and to prepare for certification tests.
+Professional development organizations can also be valuable for networking, learning about IT environments, and preparing for certification tests.

 Excellent Communication Makes a Great Auditor